KirillSharafutdinov/revilio-ios/README.md

 ## ✨ Features

 ### 🔍 Object Search
 The app can recognize 80 common objects from the COCO dataset and 15 additional custom items.
-Speak the name of an item, Revilio will use the device's camera to locate it in your environment and provide haptic and audio feedback to guide you towards its location.
+Speak the name of an item, Revilio will use the device's camera to locate it in your environment and provide haptic and audio feedback to guide you toward its location.

 ### 📝 Text Search
 Find a specific word or phrase around you.
 Speak your query or type it using the keyboard.
 The app uses real-time OCR to scan the camera feed and guides you with feedback when the text is found.